JamieMcGibbon/Practice/README.md

-# practice
+# Practice
-This repository contains code that was written for practice purposes (learning a new language, practicing writing algorithms, etc.).
+This repository contains code that was written for practice purposes (learning a new language, algorithm practice, etc.).